How To Organize Your Purse

 1. Pack The Items You Often USe

-These include a wallet, sunglasses, keys, hand sanitizer, face mask, and lip balm.
+These include a wallet, sunglasses, keys, hand sanitizer, and lip balm.
 Consider using a purse organizer insert to help organize your things.
 These will make it easier to reach and grab any item you need from your purse.
-If you don't have a purse organizer, inserting small pouches can help you contain your item and make things easy to recognize what goes in what bag as much as possible.
+If you don't have a purse organizer, inserting small pouches can help you contain your items and make it easy to recognize what goes in what bag as much as possible.
 Use different colored pouches because this will make it easier to tell what is in each pouch.
 For example, put your lipstick and makeup items in a pink purse, hair items in a black pouch, and bills and receipts in a brown pouch.
 Make a system that allows you to remember what is in each pouch easily.

 2. Consider Using Travel-Sized Items